The LORD is my strength and my shield; my heart trusts in Him, and I am helped. My heart leaps for joy and I give thanks to Him in song. (Psalm 28:7)

 Prayer: Lord, we do trust you, help us trust you more and better.
 You are absolutely trustworthy.
 Take away our doubts and help us overcome our practical unbelief.
 Help us to prove that we trust you by replacing anxiety with prayer and thanksgiving, presenting our requests to you.

 4. My heart leaps for joy.
-When I remember how many times the Lord heard me and delivered me from my troubles, I am genuinely cheered.
-When I recall how He has come close when I’ve been brokenhearted and saved me when I was crushed in spirit, I really do rejoice.
-So I must never forget all His benefits or take my Lord for granted.
-Forgetting Jesus’ goodness causes my gladness to shrivel; remembering His kindness to me swells my joy.
+When we remember how many times the Lord has heard us and delivered us from troubles, we are genuinely cheered.
+When we recall how He has come close when we’ve been brokenhearted and saved us when we were crushed in spirit, we really do rejoice.
+So we must never forget all His benefits or take our Lord for granted.
+Forgetting Jesus’ goodness causes our gladness to shrivel; remembering His kindness to us swells our joy.

 Prayer: Lord Jesus, you turn my wailing into dancing; you remove my sackcloth and clothe me with joy.
 Make my heart sing to you and not be silent.
 O LORD my God, help me to give you thanks forever and make your gospel attractive to people who do not yet know you and obey you.
 Amen.